binerogroup/documentation/_sources/backup/manual-backup.rst.txt

 Cloud management portal
 -----------------------

-To create a backup of a volume using the :doc:`/getting-started/managing-your-cloud/cloud-management-portal`
+To create a backup of a volume by using the :doc:`/getting-started/managing-your-cloud/cloud-management-portal`

 - Press **Storage** and then **Backups** in the sidebar menu.

-- Press the **+** icon in the bottom right corner.
+- Press the **+** icon in the lower right corner.

 - Select a volume from the dropdown menu.
-If you are unsure about which volume (due to IDs being used) you can check the instance to see which volumes are attached to it:
+If you are unsure about which volume (ID) you can check the instance to see which volumes is currently attached to it:

   - Press **Compute** and then **Instances**.